rnshmel/chip8_emulator/README.md

 this seems to be an issue with how SDL2 interacts with XWindow; I have not found the root cause of the bug yet since it can be fixed by just retrying the command

 # Overview
 CHIP8 is a simple, 8-bit, assembly language used for simple game development and still has a small following of dedicated developers to this day.
 CHIP-8 programs are strictly hexadecimal based.
-Each CHIP-8 instruction is two bytes in length and is represented using four hexadecimal digits.
+Each CHIP-8 instruction is two bytes in length and is represented using hexadecimal digits.
 CHIP-8 instructions are stored directly in system memory.
-On many of the hobbyist computers of old, all CHIP-8 code would be entered directly into the system using toggle switches or a memory editing utility.
-Modern platforms allow files containing the binary data corresponding to the hexadecimal instructions of a CHIP-8 program to be loaded into an interpreter.
+Originally, all CHIP-8 code would be entered directly into the system using a disk or memory editing utility.
+Modern platforms allow files containing the binary data of a CHIP-8 program to be loaded into an emulater designed to replicate the assembly language instructions.
 By modern standards, CHIP8 is very simple, consiting of:

 4 kilobytes of RAM
 64 x 32 monochrome pixel display for output